 Is Ivy Really That Bad For Your Property?October 16th, 2014

 Stucco is also not appropriate for growing ivy.
 The problem begins with pulling out the small roots of the plant.
-If not done by professionals you can end up with pulled chunks of stucco and paint off.
-The roots can also cause permanent discoloration of the surface.
+If not done by professionals, you can end up with pulled chunks of stucco and paint off.
+The roots can also cause permanent discolouration of the surface.